-Haifoss Waterfall was easily one of my favorite falls in the whole country of Iceland, but I almost skipped it completely!
+The Haifoss Waterfall hike was easily one of my favorite falls in the whole country of Iceland, but I almost skipped it completely!

-It’s one of the harder waterfalls to reach, and I only had a 2 wheel drive vehicle on my trip, which limited my ability to get through the bad roads there, but thankfully it’s possible to reach on foot.
+Háifoss is one of the harder waterfalls to reach, and I only had a 2 wheel drive vehicle on my trip, which limited my ability to get through the bad roads there, but thankfully it’s possible to reach on foot.

-This page will explain how you can visit Haifoss with OR without a 4 wheel drive vehicle.
+This page will explain how to get to Haifoss with OR without a 4 wheel drive vehicle.
 Read on!

 Visiting Haifoss Waterfall

 The main waterfall at Háifoss is 400 feet tall, making it one of the tallest waterfalls in Iceland.

 There’s also a second (huge) waterfall running into the same canyon, which is a pretty impressive canyon in itself.

 The resulting panoramic views you can get here are mind blowing!

 Visiting the falls generally requires a 4WD vehicle (which I didn’t have), so I decided to park and hike to the falls, despite the lack of info on this back when I visited.

 I almost had to turn back halfway through my hike because a big storm was coming in, but then it went away (Icelandic weather is random like that), and I was able to continue.

 As of 2019, the road to Háifoss is still very rough and full of huge potholes, so it requires a 4WD vehicle with a lot of clearance, or else some hiking.